hamlet-io/docs/docs/in-depth/contribute/structure/data_types/overview.md

 The hamlet.io documentation is currently under significant re-development.
 Existing content is a placeholder and will be updated very soon.
 :::

-* The Hamlet engine defines the input data types that are each compiled in order to create a build blueprint (link to blueprint docs)
+* The hamlet engine defines the input data types that are each compiled in order to create a build blueprint (link to blueprint docs)
 * Each input data type defines a global variable and associated macros/functions with which all related data will be compiled into at engine runtime
-* Utilising these input data type getters/setters allows each provider to implement their own provider-specific configuration requirements yet conform to data structures Hamlet understands
+* Utilising these input data type getters/setters allows each provider to implement their own provider-specific configuration requirements yet conform to data structures hamlet understands

 ## Data Types vs Data Sources